The BOSS bispectrum analysis at one loop from the Effective Field Theory of Large-Scale Structure: Acknowledgements

 \section{Acknowledgements}

-We thank {Babis Anastasiou, Diogo Bracanca and Henry Zheng for letting us use the code to evaluate the loop integrals in~\cite{toappear3}.} We thank Matteo Biagetti, Hector Gil-Mar\'in, Emiliano Sefusatti, and Cheng Zhao for useful discussions.
+We thank {Babis Anastasiou, Diogo Bracanca and Henry Zheng for letting us use the code to evaluate the loop integrals in~\cite{Anastasiou:2022udy}.} We thank Matteo Biagetti, Hector Gil-Mar\'in, Emiliano Sefusatti, and Cheng Zhao for useful discussions.
 M.L. acknowledges the Northwestern University Amplitudes and Insight group, Department of Physics and Astronomy, and Weinberg College, and is also supported by the DOE under contract DE-SC0021485.
-PZ is grateful to Yi-Fu Cai for support.
+P.Z. is grateful to Yi-Fu Cai for support.
+Y.D. acknowledges support from the STFC.
 Part of the analysis was performed on the HPC (High Performance Computing) facility of the University of Parma, whose support team we thank, part on the HPC environment in CINECA thanks to the InDark project, and part on the computer clusters LINDA $\&$ JUDY in the particle cosmology group at USTC.